Locals excited for return of Frontiers in Flight Air Show - NewsBreak

 Mural at historic Wichita building to be removed, stored until new home is found

-A mural that has been in the lobby of the Eaton Place in downtown Wichita will be moved to a new location.
-The mural had been slated to be demolished Monday.
-But the property manager allowed creator Steve Murillo and several others to come in and work on removing the two-story art piece on Monday, Murillo said.
+The mural in the lobby of the Eaton Place in downtown Wichita had been scheduled to be demolished Monday.

+Mural at historic Wichita building set to be demolished, but artist wants to save it

+Steve Murillo says the mural at Eaton Place can be removed and stored until a new home can be found.

 KWCH.com